SantiagoAOttolini/GrapghQL/README.md

 # Graph QL
-* Use JSON file, TypeScript and Grapg QL
+* Use JSON file, TypeScript and Graph QL

 ## Install and start
 * Install: npm install